anandra31/CustomerLifetimeValue/README.md

 with that i nmind, comes a need for insurance companies to have the ability to predict & determine every customer's 'Customer Lifetime Value' value.

+# Target of Project
+- Create a model for determining Customer Lifetime Value based on available features.
+- Create recomendations based on model & limitations.

 # Table of Content
 ## 1. Business Problem Understanding
 - Basic undestanding of the business problem